|De Carbon shock absorbers for Fulvia and S1 Flavia|

 Prices per shock absorber, front or rear, per July.
 19, 2016:

-The Stradale, Sports and Competition versions are made by a specialist company to very high standards.
+The Stradale, Sports and Competition versions are made to very high standards.
 High performance.
 Long life.
-Very light.
+The sport version has the competition hardware but is tuned just a bit softer.
 To order and / or for more information contact

 High performance De Carbon mono tube high pressure gas shock absorbers.